Spiderweb Software

 Spiderweb Software is an independent video game developer founded in 1994 by Jeff Vogel in Seattle, Washington.
-Its primary focus is on creating demoware games for the Apple Macintosh, Microsoft Windows, Android and the iPad.
-Spiderweb Software is also known for emphasizing storytelling and turn-based gameplay and using a retro style of graphics.
+Its primary focus is on creating demoware games for the Mac, Microsoft Windows, Android and the iPad.
+The games emphasize storytelling and turn-based gameplay and use a retro style of graphics.

 Games

 Developed games

 Spiderweb Software is most notable for the following RPG video games: